-The days of indie authors making a living on the back of free and 99c books is pretty much over.
-Authors who entered the game after 2012 can’t expect to join those who made it big when the market was new, but some blogs and many books and courses still give the impression that it’s easy to make money as a self-publisher.
+The days of indie authors making a living on the back of free and 99c ebooks is pretty much over.
+Authors who entered the game after 2012 can’t expect to join those who made it big when the ebook market was new, but some blogs and many books and courses still give the impression that it’s easy to make money as a self-publisher.
 Because of this, expectations rise and disappointments follow in their wake.

-Problem solved, but don’t give up your day job
+Writing as a hobby – don’t give up your day job

 I think the way to treat the business of writing and publishing is as a hobby.